majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module3/lab2.rst

 .. note:: Reload the NGINX Configuration (``sudo nginx -t && sudo nginx -s reload``)

-The basic declaration didn't specify a selection algorithm (ie. load balacing method) so Round Robin was used.
+The basic declaration didn't specify a selection algorithm (ie. load balancing method) so Round Robin was used.
 NGINX supports `Round Robin`_, `Hash`_, `IP Hash`_, and `Least Connections`_ selection algorithms.
 NGINX Plus adds the `Least Time`_ algorithm.

-``Weight`` is a similiar concept as ratio load balancing with F5 products.
+``Weight`` is a similar concept as ratio load balancing with F5 products.
 In this example, the container listening on port 8080 is weighted 5 times heavier than the other upstream servers.

 **Verify the configuration.**